This librarian is using 3D printing to help protect health care workers in NYC - KEYT | KCOY

 Volunteering while social distancing

-Choksi said she used social media to spread the word about her effort, and soon after, she landed the help of two 3D printing companies, MakerBot and Tangible Creatives, to print the visors.
-Columbia University helped with the rest of the materials and her library colleagues started volunteering to assemble the face shields.
+Choksi said she used social media to spread the word about her effort, and soon after, she landed the help of two 3D printing companies, MakerBot and Tangible Creative, to print the visors.
+The partnership also includes Columbia Libraries, which is helping with the rest of the materials.
+Her library colleagues and volunteers started to assemble the face shields.

-“Up until last Wednesday, we were still in my apartment.”
-Choksi said.
+The group was in Choksi’s apartment up until March 25.
 “I was receiving about 150 and 200 of [visors] a day and trying to put them together at home.
 And I realized, you know, this isn’t sustainable.”

-Through a friend, Choksi found a space at 92nd Street Y in Manhattan, and very quickly volunteers formed an assembly line — it takes only a couple minutes to assemble the face shield — that has helped them make over 7,500 face shields since they started at Choksi’s apartment.
+Through a friend, Choksi found a space at 92nd Street Y in Manhattan, and very quickly an assembly line was formed — it takes only a couple minutes to assemble the face shield — that has helped them make over 7,500 face shields since they started at Choksi’s apartment.
 The shields have all been donated to hospitals.

 “I feel a responsibility to do all that I can as someone who is a technologist,” Choksi said.
 “We have to do all we can for the true heroes on the front lines, our medical professionals.”

-The volunteers have created a website, Covid Maker Response, where hospitals can request face shields.
+Columbia librarians created the website Covid Maker Response, where hospitals can request face shields.

 Why face shields are important